Do solar panels lose efficiency over time? Should you replace it at the end?

 It is important to note one cannot eliminate efficiency losses but can minimize it by using quality solar panels and balance of system, sizing the solar plant correctly and using certified installers to install the project.

-Would you like to get a free quote for a solar system on your roof?
+Would you like to get a free quote for a solar system for your home?

 Select Your System